-Second, an HR expert in your workplace may purposely try to down-play your accusations of discrimination or bullying because they know how serious the matter can become.
-They may turn-it-around on you and state comments that make you fear that you may lose your job over your concerns.
-Instead of relying on HR to be your subject matter expert (SME), why not learn everything you can about your rights at your workplace.
+Always print that email out and hand-carry it to a safe place for keeping.
+Never keep it at work.
+Third, instead of relying on HR to be your subject matter expert (SME), why not learn everything you can about your rights at your workplace.
 You can research policies and laws that would apply in your case.
+The internet is a great tool to access work policies, statutes, and more.
 If this is not for you—consider hiring a professional expert to help you with your matter.
 If lack of money is an issue, you may qualify for pro bono assistance from an attorney.
-Here is a good site to check out: https://apps.americanbar.org/legalservices/probono/directory.html
+Here is an excellent site to check out: Pro Bono Legal

-Third, if you file charges against your company or agency, you may face retaliation that can come in many forms.
-If your HR expert is aware that you are being harassed or retaliated against because you reported someone in your workforce, they may be told to help support management by keeping you in the “dark” about your rights.
-They may even be “involved” in attempts to fire you, discredit you, or slander you.
+Fourth, if you file charges against your company or agency, you may face retaliation that can come in many forms.
+If your HR expert is aware that you are being harassed or retaliated against because you reported someone in your workforce, they may be told to help support management by keeping you in the dark about your rights as an employee.
+They may later be involved in attempts to fire you, discredit you, or slander you.
 Bullying is not illegal; however, harassment and retaliation are unlawful according to the Equal Employment Opportunity Commission (EEOC).
 You can learn more here: EEOC